MicrosoftDocs/xamarin-docs/docs/tools/live-player/player.md

 ## Managing Devices

 To connect a device for the first time, follow the instructions in [Requirements & Setup](~/tools/live-player/install.md).
-You can pair multiple devices (for example an iOS and an Android), and manage them via the IDE.
+You can pair multiple devices and manage them via the IDE.

 # [Visual Studio](#tab/windows)